The Other Side of the Mountain: Plot

 Before the competition, Dave walks Jill down the Snow Cap slalom course and points out that the middle section, called the Corkscrew, is dangerous.
 When Jill sees that her main competitor, Andrea “Andy” Mead Lawrence, slows down at the Corkscrew during practice runs, she determines to overtake her by skiing it faster.
 However, during the final race, Jill loses control and tumbles over a cliff.
 A medical team puts her in a basket, and she is transported to a Salt Lake City, Utah, hospital, where the staff puts her body in traction.
-Though Buddy assures Jill she is okay, her doctor explains that she has a broken neck and severed spinal cord, which will eventually fuse back together, but not heal.
+Though Buddy assures Jill she is okay, Dr. Pittman explains that she has a broken neck and severed spinal cord, which will eventually fuse back together but not heal.
 She will be a quadriplegic for the rest of her life.

-Nonetheless, Jill believes she will someday walk again, and answers Buddy's love letters with assurances that she is fine.
-However, her friend A. J., now walking on crutches, visits and tells Jill she must accept herself as a “gimp,” so that she can move on with her life.
+Nonetheless, Jill believes she will someday walk again and answers Buddy's love letters with assurances that she is fine.
+However, her friend A. J., now walking on crutches, visits and tells Jill she must accept herself as a “gimp” so that she can move on with her life.
 Jill responds with a front page interview in a Salt Lake City newspaper, announcing she will be well soon.
 She moves to a Los Angeles rehabilitation facility to begin intensive therapy, and regains some feeling in her fingers and arms.

-By the time Buddy arrives to continue their courtship, Jill sits in a wheelchair, dressed in a gown, with a bowl of potato chips in her lap.
+By the time Buddy arrives to continue their courtship, Jill sits in a wheelchair, dressed in a gown with a bowl of potato chips in her lap.
 Alone together, Jill tells Buddy to sit across the room and watch her demonstration.
-He believes she is going to stand up and walk to him, but instead, she dips her hand into the bowl and, with difficulty, gets hold of a potato chip and lifts it to her mouth.
+He believes she is going to stand up and walk to him but instead, she dips her hand into the bowl and, with difficulty, gets hold of a potato chip and lifts it to her mouth.
 Seeing his disappointment, Jill admits she is never going to walk again.
-Buddy leaves, and though he telephones her one more time, she never sees him again.
+Buddy leaves and though he telephones her one more time, she never sees him again.
 Crushed, Jill gives up on therapy, until one day Dick arrives, puts her in her wheelchair, and, without permission, wheels her out of the facility and into the middle of a busy intersection, where he admonishes her for feeling sorry for herself.